mug-n-ai/YRoot/README.md

    → ⤷ If *no*, the goal cannot be achieved — the cell collapses

 **Valid actions** emerge only from viable and traceable branches.
 If a branch becomes too complex or uncertain, open a new cell.
-The WHY Loop is **recursive** by design.
+The YRoot is **recursive** by design.

 ---

 ## 📊 Visual Overview

-This diagram shows the structure of a single WHY Loop Cell: a unit of reasoning that helps you go from a goal to grounded, testable actions.
+This diagram shows the structure of a single YRoot Cell: a unit of reasoning that helps you go from a goal to grounded, testable actions.

 ```mermaid
 flowchart TD